deajan/smartmontools-win/README.md

 ## Upgrade path

-The smartd.conf file from previous installations is now kept (unless a smartd.conf file is provided with the installer script).
+The configuration from previous installations is now kept (unless a smartd.conf and/or and erroraction_config.cmd file is provided among the installer script).
 The commandline options of the installer have heavily changed.
-Be sure to update your mass installer scripts according to new commandline syntax.
+Be sure to update your mass installer scripts according to new commandline syntax (see below).

 ## Copyrights